 The Sun & Sustainable Energy

 Next, you can advance your lesson to explain why we grab the sun’s heat and light from the sky and turn it into energy.
 Suffice it to say, a lot of technology and science go into the process of harnessing solar power.

 That said, young kids don’t have to know every detail about the process to begin their solar energy education.
 Instead, you can stick with the simple explanation that we have special devices capable of converting the sun’s energy into electricity: solar panels.

-In other words, as long as the sun sits in space and provides the planet with immense heat and light, it gives solar panels a source of producing electricity.
+In other words, as long as the sun sits in space and provides the planet with immense heat and light, it gives solar panels a source of producing electricity all year long.
 Plus, solar panels don’t reduce the energy that the sun makes; they simply catch what the sun is sending their way, minimizing our reliance on less sustainable resources.

 Show Them Examples

 When planning how to teach kids about renewable solar energy, you should find a way to show them a solar panel system in person.
 For example, if you have friends or family with solar panel modules on their home, ask if you can stop by for a visit to educate a young newcomer.